 The principles of natural movement inherent in the Classical Pilates Method is the lens through which we observe and address biomechanical inefficiencies.
 Using specific Pilates techniques, imagery, classical apparatus as well as “hands on” spotting and cueing, we analyze gait, posture and muscle imbalances and teach you how to take ownership of your movement practice.
 At Reform Pilates we teach movement as dynamic and interconnected and routinely customize and adjust the repertoire in our specialized groups to suit the unique bodies that we are guiding.
+How are we able to do this?
+We have limited our class sizes to only three people.
+That means our students get maximum attention in a semi-private setting for the cost of a regular “group” class.

 The Pilates Method